 What do we mean by predictive?

-By using intent data to refine your lists and audience targets, and executing data-powered advertising and demand generation campaigns, are you able to see significant lift or increase in conversion rates, deal velocity, and pipeline creation?
+By using intent data to refine your lists and audience targets, and executing data-powered advertising and demand generation campaigns, are you able to see a significant lift or increase in conversion rates, deal velocity, and pipeline creation?

 In this post, we will offer some guidelines and provide our own data to help you evaluate intent data providers.